Revealing Same Sex Secret Crush: Response

-Most talk shows initially refused to comment on the case; however, several television presenters eventually came to Jones's defense.
-Jerry Springer, of the eponymous talk show, defended The Jenny Jones Show, stating, "To suggest we have reached a point in our society where people don't take responsibility for their own actions—that this man could justify a murder because of a talk show—is stupid on its face."
-Phil Donahue of The Phil Donahue Show believed the jury's judgment in the civil trial was "chilling", stating, "It comes very close to saying that producers have a responsibility to administer a sanity test for all prospective guests."
-Charles Perez of The Charles Perez Show claimed The Jenny Jones Show was scapegoated by the news media, while Morton Downey Jr. of The Morton Downey Jr. Show believed the show "did nothing wrong."
+Other television presenters initially refused to comment on the case; however, several eventually defended the show.
+Jerry Springer of the eponymous talk show stated: "To suggest we have reached a point in our society where people don't take responsibility for their own actions—that [Schmitz] could justify a murder because of a talk show—is stupid on its face."
+The Charles Perez Shows Charles Perez claimed the show was scapegoated by the news media, while The Morton Downey Jr. Shows Morton Downey Jr. believed the show "did nothing wrong."
+Phil Donahue of The Phil Donahue Show described the jury's judgment in the civil case as "chilling", stating, "It comes very close to saying that producers have a responsibility to administer a sanity test for all prospective guests."
 Conversely, Geraldo Rivera of Geraldo claimed that Amedure's death "was an accident waiting to happen" due to talk shows "trying to reach the lowest common denominator".

 Numerous gay rights advocates cited Amedure's murder as an example of anti-gay violence.
-After the prosecutor in the criminal trial expressed sympathy for Schmitz, outrage grew among many in the LGBT community.
-Jan Petersen, an employee of the LGBT community center Affirmations, stated: "The prosecutor is sounding an awful lot like a defense attorney ...
-I think it is unconscionable for him to set up the defense to be able to use homosexual panic as a defense."
-Triangle Foundation executive director Jeffrey Montgomery defended The Jenny Jones Show, saying that blaming the show rather than Schmitz only fueled homophobia.
-Mel White, minister of justice for the Universal Fellowship of Metropolitan Community Churches, claimed that anti-gay rhetoric promoted by conservative Christians, such as Pat Robertson and Jerry Falwell, created a hostile social environment for those in the LGBT community.
-He stated: "[Amedure's murder occurred] simply because a guy said complimentary things.
-The environment is so hostile that if they see us in any way, they'll punish us.
-Jenny Jones didn't create that environment".
-The media monitoring organization GLAAD advised those in the LGBT community to not appear on future talk show episodes, unless the show's producers underwent sensitivity training with GLAAD officials.
+After the prosecutor in the criminal case expressed sympathy for Schmitz, outrage grew among many in the LGBTQ community.
+Affirmations employee Jan Petersen believed it was "unconscionable for [the prosecutor] to set up the defense to be able to use homosexual panic as a defense."
+Triangle Foundation executive director Jeffrey Montgomery claimed that blaming the show rather than Schmitz only fueled homophobia.
+Mel White, minister of justice for the Metropolitan Community Church, claimed that anti-gay rhetoric promoted by conservative Christians created a hostile social environment for the LGBTQ community, clarifying that "Jenny Jones didn't create that environment".
+GLAAD advised those in the LGBTQ community to not appear on talk shows unless their producers underwent sensitivity training with GLAAD officials.